ai-cam/ai-cam.github.io/_researchers/han.md

   of healthcare including early detection and personalised medicine.

-  About the Milner Therapeutics Institute (MTI)

   The MTI is a purpose-built research institute at the University of Cambridge, with an overarching vision to convert pioneering science into therapies.
 The MTI is breaking new ground in academic/industry interactions and demonstrates a world-leading model of start-ups, academics and pharma companies working side by side at the bench.
 The MTI environment offers a unique opportunity to work at the interface of academia and

   industry, applying ground-breaking technologies to drug discovery and patient treatment.